Let’s start with the pronunciation of this odd little word, specifically the latter half.

 This confectionery has been making original recipe treats for decades, including toffee, turtles, brittle, fudge, and caramels.
 I let each family member pick out a treat with the promise that there would be no eating – not even one nibble – until after dinner.

-Five minutes later, we entered the nearby Red Onion Cafe, a casual, urban restaurant that has been serving quality American food for over twenty years.
+After shopping for candy, we went to the nearby Red Onion Cafe, a casual, urban restaurant that has been serving quality American food for over twenty years.
 There’s something on the menu here to make everyone happy, making it the perfect place to bring the whole family.

 We ordered Red Onion’s famous creamy and spicy Smoked Chicken Dip as an appetizer, which is served with tortilla chips for dipping.
 The entrees ordered by our group ranged from the refreshing ROC Chicken Salad Sandwich, to the popular Dave’s Fried Chicken Salad Sandwich (made with coconut-breaded chicken), to the elegant Chicken Tuscany.

 And, believe it or not, my kids convinced me to let them order dessert, despite the fact that we had a carload of treats from Candy House Gourmet: “The candy will keep for a few days, Mom, but we don’t get to have the Caramel Fudge Pecan Cake very often.”

 Since we’d been running hard with a packed schedule all weekend, I thought I’d make Sunday all about relaxation: a slow-paced breakfast, an easy stroll through the woods, and a leisurely Sunday drive south of Joplin.